Teaching English in Spain: Living in Spain

 Cold tomato soup - Jamón Serrano

-Ham that has been cured - Tortilla de patatas
+Cured Ham - Tortilla de patatas

 Potato omelette - Arroz Con Leche